 Who May Obtain an Order of Protection

 Any person who has been subject to domestic violence or fears that they will be subject to domestic violence in the future may obtain an Order of Protection.
 Parents of children who have experienced domestic violence or whom the parent fears will be subject to domestic violence may also obtain Orders of Protection on behalf of the children.
 Domestic violence extends beyond physical violence, to include behaviors like stalking, harassment, threats, emotional abuse, custodial interference, and more.
-The knowledgeable Tucson Divorce Attorneys at Barr Law Firm, PLLC understand that it is difficult to seek relief from domestic violence, and you can count on our steadfast support throughout your Order of Protection proceedings.
+The knowledgeable Tucson Divorce Attorneys at AZ Family Law Team, PLLC understand that it is difficult to seek relief from domestic violence, and you can count on our steadfast support throughout your Order of Protection proceedings.

 When an Order of Protection is issued, the person to whom it applies, the defendant, has an opportunity to contest it.
 At the contested hearing, which often occurs between five and ten days of the issuance of the Order, the Court will hear testimony from both the defendant and the person who obtained the Order.
 After the Court hears the testimony and reviews the evidence, it will decide whether to uphold, modify, or dismiss the Order.
-The dedicated Arizona Divorce Attorneys at Barr Law Firm, PLLC can give you the support and advocacy that you need in a contested hearing situation.
+The dedicated Arizona Divorce Attorneys at AZ Family Law Team, PLLC can give you the support and advocacy that you need in a contested hearing situation.

 Experienced Arizona Divorce Attorneys Serving Clients throughout Tucson